jinluchang/Qlattice/README.md

 `$ ./scripts/qlat.sh`

 It can be convenient to create a symbolic link `$HOME/qlat-build/default`, which points to the actual directory `DEST_DIRECTORY`.
-One can omit the `prefix=DEST_DIRECTORY` in the above command if the symbolic link is created.
+The `prefix` environment variable can be empty if the symbolic link is created.

+## Install on new machines

+If there is not existing `./scripts/build.TARGET.sh` for the machine.
+You may need to create a new one.
+In particular, one may need to create a `./scripts/setenv-TARGET.sh` scripts.

+The purpose of the `./scripts/setenv-TARGET.sh` is to create the `DEST_DIRECTORY/setenv.sh` scripts, which can be sourced to set the environmental variables.
+The `DEST_DIRECTORY/setenv.sh` scripts will be sourced automatically in all the other installation scripts.

 ## Usage: